|

 Begin broken variable-item (or “tagged”) list.
 Each item

-argument overrides register Pi; mark-indent sets the
+overrides register Pi; mark-indent sets the distance from

-mark.
-A third argument suppresses the vertical space that
+argument suppresses the vertical space that normally

-Vertical space in the amount of Lsp precedes the list
+in the amount of Lsp precedes the list itself, but does not

-Use LI to declare list items, and LE to end the list.
+LE to end the list.

 COVER [style]